AkerBP/deos-cognite-functions-template/README.md

     base_url=f"https://{CDF_CLUSTER}.cognitedata.com"
 )
 ```
 - Your Cognite client is instantiated by running `client = CogniteClient(config)`.
-The complete code for authenticating with a cached token is found in `cognite_authentication.py` in the `src` folder
+The complete code for authenticating with a cached token is found in `src/cognite_authentication.py`
 - For an overview of read/write accesses granted for different resources and projects, see `client.iam.token.inspect()`

 ## Testing